 Blinken meets with China's top diplomat in first meeting since balloon controversy

 U.S. Secretary of State Antony Blinken met with China's top diplomat, Wang Yi, on Saturday.
-It is the highest level of contact between the two countries since the discovery of a Chinese surveillance balloon earlier this month.
+It is the highest level of contact between the two countries since the discovery of a Chinese surveillance balloon over U.S. airspace earlier this month.

 The highly anticipated meeting took place in Munich, Germany, while both attended the Munich Security Conference, according to Ned Price, a spokesperson for the State Department.
 The meeting comes at a time in which tension between the two nations has escalated over national security concerns.